Mafioziks/Scripts/README.md

 ## Cleaner Script (cleaner.sh)
 Cleans RAM.
 Simple command line interface for clenaing ram in 3 ways.
-Risk is un user himself.
+Risk is on user himself.